thomasflensted/think-like-a-programmer/README.md

-# Think Like A Porgrammer
+# Think Like A Programmer

 Think Like A Programmer is a book by V. Anton Spraul.
 It has chapters on different types of problems and different ways of solving them.
 I intend to go through the book and solve all of the problems.
 I will be using C++ to solve the problems.